 - Two letters of recommendation from individuals who can comment on your writing and your ability to work independently.

 - International applicants are required to submit test scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) if English is not the native language.
+The minimum required TOEFL score is 100, and the minimum required IELTS score is 7.0.

 Please send required documents electronically or by mail to: